 The resume skills section is often listed after the professional experience section, but some resume templates have the skill section at a separate column on the left or right-hand side of the document.

 Some candidates group their skills according to the main responsibilities of their job, as shown here:

 2 Major Types of Skills to Put on a Resume

-There are different kinds of skills for your resume, but the two main types are hard skills and soft skills.
+There are different kinds of professional skills for your resume, but the two main types are hard skills and soft skills.

 1. Hard Skills to Put on a Resume

 Hard skills are quantifiable and often learned from school or on the job.
-Operating machinery, programming languages, designing graphics, SEO, data analysis are all hard skills.
+Operating machinery, programming languages, designing graphics, SEO, data analysis are all hard skills examples.

 2. Soft Skills to Put on a Resume